cartigli/vault/xsorted()/III SQL/VIII Joins.md

 JOIN and WHERE
 Join is used to form the connection and where defines the conditions under which the connections are to be made.

 Say we want to know the first and last names of every employee who was paid over $145,000 this year.
-We need emp_no, first_name, and last_name from the Employees table, and salary from Salaries.
+We need emp_no, first_name, and last_name from the Employees table, and salary from the Salaries table.
 ```mysql
 SELECT e.emp_no, e.first_name, e.last_name, s.salary
 FROM employees e